 Here are a few of the factors that are important in understanding how to cure runner’s knee:

 How to Cure Runner’s Knee – Load Management

-I am going to write a four-part series on the topic of how to cure patellofemoral pain syndrome, otherwise known as runner’s knee, firstly focusing on load management…
+In this four-part series on the topic of how to cure runner’s knee, let’s start by focusing on load management…

 But what does ‘load management’ actually mean?

 In short, it relates to controlling the amount of load (exercise) you subject your body to, both in terms of total running volume and increases/decreases.
 To keep it simple, think about it as avoiding doing too much, too soon.